ChusSenosiain/Library-PRO/README.md

 This is a good sample code for:
+- Persistent store with Core Data.
+- UITableViewController and UICollectionView linked with Core Data: auto update the views if the stored data changes.
+- AFNetworking:
+    API Rest requests.
+    How to download images in UITableView and UICollectionView and cancel the process with recycled views.
+    Download a file.
 - Use of UISplitView.
 - Use of UITabBarController.
-- AFNetworking:
-    Download images in UITableView and UICollectionView.
-    Download a file.
 - Save files in cache.
 - Autolayout with size classes.
 - UICollectionView: dinamic cell size.